-Google’s November 2021 Core Update has now started rolling out, as of 17th November 2021.
+Google’s September 2022 Core Update has now finished rolling out, as of 26th September 2022.

 If you still feel at a loss or lack confidence when confronted on the spot by your boss about what impact the update has had or will have or how you’re “fixing it”, you’re not alone.

 After being taught painful lessons by Pandas and Penguins, we’ve learned that Google rewards good SEO behaviour.
 That means easily accessible and well-organised websites with relevant and authoritative content are the best, if not the only, solution to feeding Google’s algorithms.
 However, getting results that blatantly reject your attempts to follow their guidelines can feel demotivating and disorientating!

 But it’s important to remember: a core update is not an attack on your website or your individual actions.